Ataxia123/Notes/README.md

 1.- **Repository Forking and Cloning:** Begin by forking the repository Once you've forked it, proceed to clone the repository to your local machine.
 You can do this by using the command: "git clone https://github.com/Ataxia123/Notes.git".
 This action will result in the creation of a 'Notes' directory on your local machine.

-2.- **Launching Obsidian:** Launch the Obsidian application.
+2.- **Launching Obsidian:** Install obsidian from https://obsidian.md and then Launch the Obsidian application.
 If this is your first time using it, a quickstart guide will be displayed.

 3.- **Vault Opening in Obsidian:** In Obsidian, you have the ability to open a vault from a folder.
 Choose the '/Notes' folder, which was generated when you cloned the repository.
 This action will prompt the application to open everything and suggest you to download the necessary plugins.